Why Choose Us

 - Our Med-Peds residency includes 4 residents per year.

-- Our leadership includes an independent Med-Peds PGY-5 chief resident, an assistant program director, and a program director.
+- Our leadership includes an independent Med-Peds PGY-5 chief resident, our program director and 2 associate program directors, our dedicated program coordinator and outstanding core faculty.

 - Our program includes a Med-Peds consult service in which Med-Peds residents and attendings see complex young adults on both the pediatric and adult wards, assisting in their medical care and providing support and planning for families around the time of transition.